20excal07/RB2TrackPackV1V2/README.md

   7. A PS2 emulator if you don't have access to a softmodded PS2.

 ## Recent changes
+  - \[02-May-2020\]
+	- The dualshock drums patch method now no longer breaks actual drums functionality!
+Connecting your drums controller will still allow you to play on Drums as normal.
+You will, however, still lose access to Vocals.
+An untested workaround is to try and connect a PS1 controller instead to activate Vocals, because the game seems to be coded to detect those as well.
   - \[01-May-2020\]
      - Added `joypad_pcsx2.dtb` to the `mod` folder.
-This file will re-assign the button mapping for menu navigation, designed to aid playing with the drums controller on an emulator, e.g. `L2`/Red to go back, `R2`/Green to confirm, `L1`/`R1`/Yellow/Blue to navigate up & down, etc. If you'd like to use this, simply delete the other `joypad.dtb` and rename this one to that, before executing the script.
+This file will re-assign the button mapping for menu navigation, designed to aid playing with the drums controller on an emulator, e.g. `L2`/Red to go back, `R2`/Green to confirm, `L1`/`R1`/Yellow/Blue to navigate up & down, etc. If you'd like to use this, simply rename the file to `joypad.dtb` before executing the script.
      - Enhanced Dualshock drums support - you can now also press `Square`, `Triangle` and `Circle` for Red, Yellow and Blue respectively.
 This should aid players in getting past fast rolling sections.

 ## How to do